 SILENT F&SF MOVIES ON YOUTUBE 1895 - 1929

 Silent movies did more to shape the public's mental image of fantasy and science fiction than anything other than a few famous names and books until the 1930s.
 More than 200 such films were made worldwide, most of them original, many of them adaptations of those famous names and their books.
-The fragility of the film stock and the pervasive attitude that films were as ephemeral as newspapers resulted in the loss of more than half of these films.
+The fragility of the film stock and the pervasive attitude that movies were as ephemeral as newspapers resulted in the loss of more than half of these films.
 Others survive only as carefully guarded prints in the temperature and humidity-controlled vaults of archival sites.

 Want to see the rest?
 YouTube has them, by the dozens.
 (Other sites do as well, but YouTube is hugest, adds more treasures every minute, and works easily with this software.)
 YouTube isn't catalogued.
 There are many lists of silent films, but all seem to be individual and idiosyncratic rather than comprehensive.
 Nor is the information provided about the films systematized.
 What is needed is an index, and that's what I'm doing here.